jpaulogg/vim-flipdir/README.md

 `l` flips current window to path under the cursor

-`v` vertically splits new window with the path under the cursor
+`v` topleft vertically splits new window with the path under the cursor

-`s` splits new window with the path under the cursor
+`s` topleft splits new window with the path under the cursor

-`p` previews the path under the cursor in new window
+`p` previews the path under the cursor in botrigth vertical window

 `x` adds path under the cursor to `arglist`.